 Snowshoes need to stay on securely to be effective.
 The nylon straps of the Hikr were the least secure of any snowshoe in our test.
 Users feet would slide side to side and sometimes slip out entirely.
 All the other binding designs were more secure than those on the Fimbulvetr.

 Of the eight snowshoes we tested, only two are more expensive than the Hikr.
 Both of these scored much much higher and feature high-end construction, traction, and are equipped with secure binding systems.
-For this amount of money, one could buy almost two pairs of our Best Buy Award winner.
+For this amount of money, one could buy almost five pairs of our Best Buy Award winner.
 We cannot say in good conscience that the Hikr is a good value.

 These snowshoes turn heads.
 And, for basic use, they are perfectly suitable.
 While none of our test team found the stride ergonomics to be particularly unique, other online reviews suggest that the off-center binding mount can be very beneficial to some.
 If you are uncomfortable walking in other snowshoes, it is worth trying the Hikr style.